neonmik/Wave-Machine-Firmware/README.md

     - Need to create/reorganise layer between hardware and synth... reformat and streamline.

 - Improve Settings funtionality:
+    - Refactor to allow saving, and also to improve code functionality - could be the key to Multicore
     - Make sure it always pulls values from presets (especially on start up) - this will require some tweaking of how the presets handle the input, and then make sure that it can pull that back correctly.
+    - Make sure it only calls a para update when a values actually changed (probably need to improve the input value stabilities for this)

 - Improve Oscillator script - current bugs include:
+    - Add and test functions for updating parameters, instead of accesing them directly from outside
     - Add logarithmic compression or soft clipping algorithm to the output sample (instead of hard cliping, but keep the option) to allow a better volume output/use more of the 12 bit output

+- Improve Mod code:
+    - Move function calls to the synth side
+    - Make outside variable updates go through functions
+    - Make every function take 0-1023 for consistancy from the hardware layer

 - Create a test script for hardware (ongoing with the use of DEBUG defines for printf, need to have a global debug level)

-- Prove hardware functions (MIDI)
+- Prove hardware functions:
+    - MIDI
+    - EEPROM
+    - CV?

-- Implement USB-MIDI and MIDI
+- Implement USB-MIDI and MIDI:
+    - Notes
+    - CC controls
+    - Tempo